mpsonntag/snippets/notes/progress.md

 two defined addresses.
 IPv4 addresses.

 UDP ...
-User datagram protocol inter network data transfer protocol. carries only checksum and the address of the receiver. does not provide support against data loss.
+User datagram protocol inter network data transfer protocol. carries besides the data itself only checksum and the address of the receiver. does not provide support against data loss.

 Ports ...